Do you consent to this website placing cookies on your device? You can find out more by reading our cookies policy.

 Two U-Battery graduate engineers have helped produce a series of nuclear related artwork for sale – the profits of which will go towards sustainable causes.

-Jugraj, 24, and James, 23, are members of the non-profit organisation Atomic Aesthetics.
+Jugraj, 24, and James (pictured back, second from right), 23, are members of the non-profit organisation Atomic Aesthetics.

 This was set up as part of the Energus nuclear graduate scheme, which empowers them to undertake extracurricular activity separate from the core work they perform on the U-Battery.